 Our contributions are as follows.
 We develop a new Feynman--Kac and SMC-based framework to sample conditional/posterior distributions with generative diffusion model prior.
 The method is designed to stay statistically robust, even when the observation is an outlier.
 We show via high-dimensional experiments that the proposed method outperforms the state of the art.

 The paper is organised as follows.
-In Section~\ref{sec:fk} we introduce necessary premises and explain how the conditional sampling works with Feynman--Kac models and SMC samplers.
-Then, in Section~\ref{sec:corr-fk} we present our construction of the Feynman--Kac model to facilitate sampling under outlier observations, followed by experiments in Section~\ref{sec:experiments}.
+In Section~\ref{sec:fk} we introduce necessary premises and explain how the conditional sampling works with a Feynman--Kac model and SMC sampler.
+Then, in Section~\ref{sec:corr-fk} we show our construction of the Feynman--Kac model to facilitate sampling under outlier observations, followed by experiments in Section~\ref{sec:experiments}.